 That solved the chicken and egg problem.
 As more sellers meant more variety, which was something customers valued a lot.
 That variety improved the customer experience which in turn made growth and take advantage of network effects!speed up its

 Beyond technology and into business model innovation

-One of the greatest misconceptions of platforms is that technology is all that matters for its success.
-However, a platform is, first of all, a business model and as such to avoid failure, in the long run, has to be able to build a distinctive business model that makes it hard to copy.
+One of the greatest misconceptions of platforms is that technology is all that matters for their success.
+However, a platform is, first of all, a business model, and as such to avoid failure, in the long run, one has to be able to build a distinctive business model that makes it hard to copy.
 Therefore, business model innovation is another key ingredient.

 There isn’t a single way to classify platform business models.
 Those, indeed, can be classified in several ways.
 For instance, based on the kind of interactions that the platform creates, but also on the type of relationships those same platforms nurture, or with a functional approach.